-Anishnaabek and their St. Mary’s River Ancestor- Indigenous stewardship of coastal wetlands and invasive species
+Anishnaabek and the St. Mary’s River- Indigenous stewardship of coastal wetlands and introduced species

 1) Experimental stewardship of hybrid cattail (Typha x glauca) in coastal wetlands on the St. Mary’s River, the outflow of Lake Superior.